hrax/now-eslint/README.md

 ## Patch Notes
 ### v0.0.3

+- Updated ESLint to v7.8.1
-- Removed use of deprecated ESLint CLI.
+- Removed use of deprecated ESLint CLI as a preparation for ESLint v8.
   This resulted in change of property `cliEngine` with `eslint`.
-Running `now-eslint setup` in new folder is recommended.
+Running `now-eslint setup` in new folder is recommended; you can then copy the new generated `config.json` to the old folder or keep using the new one.